Georgia Dem Senate candidate defended Jeremiah Wright after controversial sermons

 “He doesn't agree with all of the positions other pastors support, and has said such throughout this campaign,” spokesman Terrence Clark said.
 “Rev. Warnock loves this country, and he supports honoring the dignity of all people, but also finding common ground to reform our broken systems.
 Once again, our opponents are playing the same Washington games to try to divide and distract people instead of standing up for health care in the middle of a pandemic.”

-Loeffler's campaign said in a statement to Fox News that Warnock's defense of Wright is "appalling, disgusting and has no place in this country—much less in this Senate race" and noted past remarks in which Warnock had accused police in Ferguson, Mo., of having a "kind of gangster and thug mentality."
+Sen. Loeffler, in a statement to Fox News, said that Warnock's defense of Wright is "appalling, disgusting and has no place in this country—much less in this Senate race" and noted past remarks in which Warnock had accused police in Ferguson, Mo., of having a "kind of gangster and thug mentality."

 "As a political outsider and businessperson, I am running to protect our conservative values that are under attack every single day by radicals like Raphael Warnock," Loeffler said.
 "We live in the greatest country in the world, and I’ll NEVER apologize for saying the words 'God Bless America.'”